stleerh/documents/blogs/dns_tracking/dns_tracking.md

 ## Understanding DNS Resolution

 Before diving into the specifics of eBPF tracepoint hooks, let's briefly recap how DNS resolution works.
-When you enter a website's domain name, such as www.example.com, in your browser, your computer needs to find the corresponding IP address.
+In a Kubernetes architecture, DNS (Domain Name System) plays a critical role in enabling communication between various components and services within the cluster.
+Kubernetes uses DNS to facilitate service discovery and to resolve domain names to the corresponding IP addresses of pods or services.
 This process involves multiple steps, including querying DNS servers, caching responses, obtaining the IP address to establish a connection and caching response for future re-occurrence of the same DNS query.